openstack/keystone-specs/api/v3/identity-api-v3.rst

 - Addition of ``domain_id`` filter to list user projects
 - One Role can imply another via role_inference rules.
 - Enhance list role assignment to optionally provide names of entities.
+- The defaults for domain-specific configuration options can be retrieved.

 What's New in Version 3.5
 -------------------------